Mityuha/sugaru/README.md

 ## Quickstart
 It's better to see something once than to read documentation a thousand times.
 Let's follow this principle.
 You are a kind of DevOps engineer.
 You write CI files every day.
 That's why you've learnt by heart some CI stages: literally, line-by-line.
-One day you've feded up with copy-pasting/writing complete stages into the new project.
+One day you've fed up with copy-pasting/writing complete stages into the new project.
 And you have decided to reduce time and effort to write the same stage the hundredth time.
 You took a close look to your stage once again:
 ```yaml
 stages: